EnrichEuropeana/Technical-Documentation/README.md

 Technical documentation for the first version of the API: [MS2_automatic_enrichment_FINAL.pdf](V1/MS2_automatic_enrichment_FINAL.pdf)

-Technical documentation for the final version of the API: [MS7_final_version_of_semantic_enrichment.pdf](V1/MS7_final_version_of_semantic_enrichment.pdf)
+Technical documentation for the version 1 of the API: [MS7_final_version_of_semantic_enrichment.pdf](V1/MS7_final_version_of_semantic_enrichment.pdf)

 V2
-Technical documentation for the final version of the API: [MS8 - Final release of Enrichment Services.pdf](V2/MS8 - Final release of Enrichment Services.pdf)
+Technical documentation for the version 2 of the API: [MS8 - Final release of Enrichment Services.pdf](V2/MS8 - Final release of Enrichment Services.pdf)

 ## Data Exchange infrastructure (DEI)